ngwijaya/AllProjects/README.md

 The goal of this exploratory analysis is to identify patterns in pricing and discounting, compare performance across categories, and explore the relationship between customer reviews and overall product ratings.

 #### Steps:
-1. **Data Cleaning** - Load the dataset, explore its structure, and handle missing or inconsistent values.
+1. **Data Cleaning** – Loaded the Amazon product dataset, inspected the schema, and handled missing or inconsistent values to prepare for analysis.
-2. **Data Wrangling** - Standardize currency and percentage fields, engineer new helper features, and create summaries that make analysis easier.
+2. **Data Wrangling** – Standardized currency and percentage columns, engineered helper fields such as discount amount, price ratio, and review length, and created summary statistics for key variables.
-3. **Data Visualization** - Use charts and plots to tell the story behind pricing trends, category performance, and customer sentiment.
+3. **Data Visualization** – Built visualizations to explore pricing distributions, category performance, discount patterns, and how reviews and ratings relate to each other.
-4. **Model Building** - Build a simple baseline model to predict product ratings using variables like discounts, categories, and review sentiment.
+4. **Model Building** – Trained and evaluated baseline and Random Forest models to predict product ratings using features like price, discount percentage, review volume, and text sentiment

-#### Findings:
+#### Result Summary:
+The model shows that customer sentiment and engagement are more predictive of overall product ratings than pricing variables.
+The frequency of positive words like “good” and “excellent” strongly correlates with higher ratings, while negative words such as “doesn’t” lower them.
+Additionally, deeper discounts and higher review counts are linked to small boosts in rating, suggesting that social proof and perceived value influence consumer perception more than price itself.

+The model achieves an R² of 0.29 which explains about a third of rating variation and highlights the emotional and social dimensions of consumer decision-making.
+The MAE suggest that predictions are on average 0.16 stars off, which is pretty good for a 1-5 rating scale.